Instructions for

 3. Click Save.

-4. Select the Enrollment tab.
+3. Select the Enrollment tab.

-5. Check that FIDO2 (WebAuthn) is set to either Optional or Required in the Eligible Authenticators section of the default policy.
+4. Check that FIDO2 (WebAuthn) is set to either Optional or Required in the Eligible Authenticators section of the default policy.

-1. If FIDO2 (WebAuthn) is set to Disabled, click Edit for the default policy
+1. If FIDO2 (WebAuthn) is set to Disabled, click Edit for the default policy.

 Set your app integration to use the WebAuthn authenticator

-New apps are automatically assigned the shared default authentication policy (opens new window).
+Apps are automatically assigned the shared default app sign-in policy (opens new window).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
 In production, it becomes evident when you can share your authentication needs between apps.
-You should create a policy specifically for your app for testing purposes.

-6. Select Allowed after successful authentication.
+4. Select Allowed after successful authentication.

 2. Verify that FIDO2 (WebAuthn) is listed in the box under Additional factor types.
 If it isn't listed, check that the authenticator has been enabled using steps 4 and 5 of Add WebAuthn to your org.